 The American Clinical Board of Nutrition (ACBN) is a certifying agency in nutrition.
-The ACBN is accredited by the National Commission for Certifying Agencies (NCCA).
+The ACBN was accredited by the National Commission for Certifying Agencies (NCCA) in 2005.
 The ACBN is one of only a very few certifying agencies in nutrition to offer Diplomate status to all professionals in the health care field,